Life satisfaction: Systematic errors towards a narrative trap

 Research had found clear discrepancies between experienced utility (i.e..
 Hedonic experience related to an outcome) to decision utility (i.e..
-Wantability inferred from choices) whereby the former is subject to the systematic influence of peak-end effect and duration neglect and is most frequently used to direct our actual decision.
+Wantability inferred from choices) whereby the former is subject to the systematic influence of peak-end effect and duration neglect and is most frequently used to direct decision-making.
 Validating this view, cold-hand experiment shows that people overwhelmingly prefer to have their hands in freezing water for 90 seconds with a slight increase in temperature (thus improved experience at the end) than to have their hands in for 60 seconds without an increase in temperature in the end, implying that a decision is not aligned with experience.
 Questions on measuring life satisfaction are predominantly answered by the “Remembering self” (i.e., How was it, overall?) reflected on experienced utility, with respect to a subjective evaluation of what accounts for a good life.
-Therefore, despite having a strong preference for longer periods of happiness, there are systematic errors that divert us from engaging in coherent and consistent behavior, and in reflecting on our life-satisfaction level.
-This is fundamental to a narrative trap where the neglection effect undermines experience in its contribution towards well-being, while socially salient narratives drive our decision and behavior.
+Therefore, despite having a strong preference for longer periods of happiness, there are systematic errors that divert people from engaging in coherent and consistent behavior, and in reflecting on their life-satisfaction level.
+This is fundamental to a narrative trap where the neglection effect undermines experience in its contribution towards well-being, while socially salient narratives drive decision and behavior.

-Researchers had agreed on the importance that attention plays in determining our emotional state.
-It is suggested that inputs’ impact on output, such as life satisfaction, is mediated by the amount of attention being allocated upon input.
-Happiness is felt on things that we pay attention to, yet it is claimed that “nothing in life is as important as you think it is when you are thinking about it”, which is referred to as focusing illusion.
-For example, research had found that income has a greater impact on life satisfaction for those who see the high-financial status as essential than those who don't.
+Researchers had agreed on the importance that attention plays in determining one's emotional state.
+It is suggested that inputs' impact on output, such as life satisfaction, is mediated by the amount of attention being allocated upon input.
+Happiness is felt on things that people pay attention to, yet it is claimed that “nothing in life is as important as you think it is when you are thinking about it”, which is referred to as focusing illusion.
+For example, research had found that income has a greater impact on life satisfaction for those who see the high-financial status as essential than those who do not.
 Further, people who reached their goal of achieving high earnings are on average more satisfied than those who failed to reach their expectations.
-We have a limited amount of attention, and its allocation is fundamental in determining our overall happiness.
+There is a limited amount of attention, and its allocation is fundamental in determining overall happiness.